 Yes.
-You can change the amount you contribute twice a year.
-The National Trust Pensions Team will remind you at these times.
+You can change the amount you contribute at any time in the year.
+The NTGPPP Acorn page contains a form you can complete.
 You can also pay single contributions from your bank account, by contacting Legal & General.

 I pay higher-rate tax, how do I claim additional tax relief?